JoaoPauloFerrariSantAna/GhostlyTrincket/README.md

-- 👋 Hi, I’m @GhostlyTrincket
+Hi 👋, I’m @GhostlyTrincket
-- 👀 I’m interested on Everything that relates to computers
+- 👀 I’m interested on back-end related language
 - 💞️ I’m looking to collaborate on everything that is possible and on my reach
 - 📫 How to reach me Just call me here, and i'll appear when possible, ok?
-- I'm trying to learn C, C++, Java...
+- I'm trying to learn C, C++ and Java...
 - I'm interessed in Haskell!
 - I'm trying my luck with PHP!